 There are two facility potable water locations where you should consider installing Copper Silver Ionization application solution for Legionella growth prevention or compliance.
 Depending on your Legionella risk assessment results, you should find either a Point of Entry (POE) or Domestic Hot Water (DHW).
 Both types of applications are possible.
 A trained and certified CSIDefender® experts can work with you to determine which option is best for your facility requirements and then provide you with a detailed solution.

-Which type do you need?
+What solution do you need?

 What is Copper Silver Ionization for Domestic Hot Water (DHW)?